 | Headlamp | Hands-free light. | Changing a tire on Roosevelt Boulevard at night is much safer with both hands free. |

-| Disposable urinal | Basic biology. | When traffic is stopped for hours on the Blue Route, this solves a real problem. |
+| Disposable urinal | Basic biology. | When traffic is stopped for hours on the Blue Route, this handles a problem you cannot ignore. |

 Guidance from the clinic